 Luckily for us, the land of alcohol-free has come a long way from the sad, flat and sweet bottles touted at Woolies.
 There is no lolly-water masquerading as wine here, we promise.
 So for those among us curious to what else is out there, we've compiled a list of our favourite alcohol-free beverages.

-Based in Canberra, the boys behind Heaps Normal brew one thing and brew it well.
+Based in Canberra, the boys behind Heaps Normal brew one thing and brew it well (this has since changed).
 Their Quiet XPA is undoubtedly the most beer-like of all the non alcoholic options out there.
 Crisp, citrusy and fresh, it will fill the tinny shaped hole in your heart.